jsiegenthaler/homebridge-samsungtvht/README.md

 ## Configuration
 ### Config via Settings
-It is easiest to configure the plugin via Homebridge: Plugins > Homebridge Samsung TV HT > SETTINGS.
+It is easiest to configure the plugin via Homebridge: Plugins > Homebridge Samsung TV HT > Plugin Config.

 ### Manual Config
 You can also configure manually.